Nihon-shiki: History

 Nihon-shiki is considered the most regular of the romanization systems for the Japanese language because it maintains a strict "one kana, two letters" form.
 Because it has unique forms corresponding to each of the respective pairs of kana homophones listed above, it is the only formal system of romanization that can allow (almost) lossless ("round trip") mapping, but the standard does not mandate the precise spellings needed to distinguish ô 王/おう, ou 追う/おう and oo 大/おお.
-(See the hiragana article for more details.)

-Nippon-shiki has been established by the International Organization for Standardization in the ISO 3602 strict form.
-The JSL system, which is intended for use instructing foreign students of Japanese, is also based on Nihon-shiki.